covid-19-alliance/covid-19-alliance.github.io/Terms_of_Use.md

 The Alliance may publicly disclose your name, project title and a list of datasets accessed by you.

-You may not use the names, logos, or trademarks of Aridhia, the Foundation, the Alliance, Alliance members, or the Data Contributors in any public disclosures without the prior written consent of such other parties unless otherwise required by law or government authority or regulatory body.
+You may not use the names (except as otherwise provided in these Terms of Use), logos, or trademarks of Aridhia, the Foundation, the Alliance, Alliance members, or the Data Contributors in any public disclosures without the prior written consent of such other parties unless otherwise required by law or government authority or regulatory body.